-It’s hoped that this can serve as guidelines for the interaction of our members—whether or not ride Leaders, or elected volunteers who contribute more formally to the Club’s activities with one another.
-We presume an atmosphere of good intentions in the conduct of one another.
+It’s hoped that this Statement of Values can serve as guidelines for the interaction of our members—whether or not ride Leaders, or elected volunteers who contribute more formally to the Club’s activities, with one another.
+We presume an atmosphere of good intentions in the conduct of one with another.

 We rely on each other’s good will, passion, expertise, and experience and it’s essential that we consider the bigger picture when it comes to the gracious and grateful handling of those people who make our Club possible.
-By fostering positive interactions among us, we reinforce the positive spirit of cooperation and volunteerism.
+Fostering positive interactions among us reinforces a positive spirit of cooperation and volunteerism.

 We respect each other’s contributions to the Club and avoid harsh criticism of each other’s efforts.
 We try to not talk about each other in derogatory terms, and avoid “talking down” to others.